j-d0g/mistral-7b-nli/evaluate/README_INFERENCE.md

 # Mistral 7B NLI Inference

-This repository contains scripts for running inference on 4-bit quantized Mistral v0.3 models from HuggingFace on an NLI (Natural Language Inference) task with 1977 test samples.
+This repository contains scripts for running inference on 4-bit quantized Mistral v0.3 models from HuggingFace on an NLI (Natural Language Inference) task.
 The solution is optimized for running on an NVIDIA RTX 4090 GPU.

 ## Requirements